VallinP/easyXgboost/README.md

 ## How To easyXgboost

 This R package was designed for translational and research data.
-So, a standard format has been established to inssure the compatiblity.
+So, a standard format has been established to insure datasets compatiblity.
-All dataset must contains these features :
+All dataset must contain these features :
   - primary ID : a numeric feature with unique ID for each observation (=rows)
   - patient ID : a numeric feature
   - timepoint : a numeric feature (if not a longitudinal study, create a timepoint feature and fill with "0").
 This feature is not used by easyXgboost